Contact Us

 Program Overview

+Our residents work in a mentorship model with faculty and their teams in a collaborative framework.
+Beginning intern year, you will be steeped in clinical practice taking call, seeing patients in the clinic, and logging cases in the operating room.
+Upon graduation our residents will be exceptional clinicians and surgeons armed with the administrative knowledge to begin immediate practice if they choose.
 Residents are encouraged to do research and support is provided for all of our residents to conduct clinical and basic science research.
-Our Program Director, Dr. Sabesan, is a prolific academician who knows the ins-and-outs of research.
-She has developed an infrastructure with a team of three full-time research fellows, collaborators, and medical students.
-Moreover, you will have one of the largest healthcare databases at your disposal through HCA.
+You will have one of the largest healthcare databases at your disposal through HCA.
 Resident travel support is provided to present research at regional and national meetings.
 So, whether your goal is to go straight into practice, complete a fellowship, or pursue academic medicine, the orthopedic surgery program at HCA Florida JFK Hospital is here to help you accomplish your goals.

-In addition to the unprecedented surgical and business training, our program provides all of the traditional didactics including weekly grand rounds, monthly journal clubs and M&M, and yearly conferences.
+In addition to clinical, surgical and business training, our program provides all of the traditional didactics including weekly grand rounds, monthly journal clubs and M&M, and yearly conferences.
 We conduct monthly cadaver labs and additional industry support skills labs so our residents can have early and repeated exposure to train and practice surgical techniques.

 Get to Know the Team